Fariba Farshad, Founder, Candlestar / Photo London

-Fariba Farshad was born in Iran and moved to Paris in 1983 and subsequently to London in 1986.
-Her 12 years at the University of the Arts London, included teaching, course design and development as well as the initiation of research projects in the applications of multimedia in fashion and arts.
+Fariba’s academic career begins at UAL, the University of the Arts London, in 1991 when she took up the post of Principal Lecturer in computer design.
 In 1997 she spearheaded the development of the IT Research and Development Unit, the centre for research in the application of technology in the arts and art education.
 As a curator and pioneer of creative education, she has been responsible for developing ground-breaking projects, which established the Unit as of centre of excellence for the innovative use of digital media.
 This brought her many awards, including a BAFTA nomination, during a key period at the University of the Arts.